-A Registered Pre-Apprenticeship is a program approved by DAS and described in the California Labor Code 3100 as a program with curriculum and training based on industry standards that is approved by one or more registered apprenticeships approved by DAS that will prepare individuals with the skills and competencies needed to enter one or more registered apprenticeships.
+A Registered Pre-Apprenticeship is a program approved by DAS and described in the California Labor Code Section 3100 as a program with curriculum and training based on industry standards that is approved by one or more registered apprenticeships approved by DAS that will prepare individuals with the skills and competencies needed to enter one or more registered apprenticeships.
 A Pre-Apprenticeship program can include hands-on training to individuals in a simulated lab experience or through volunteer opportunities that accurately simulate industry and occupational conditions while observing proper supervision and safety protocols, provided that such experience and opportunities do not supplant or reduce the compensable work of paid employees.

-3.2.
-Sector Focus
+3.2 Sector Focus

 The focus of the COYA Grant is on Interagency Advisory Committee on Apprenticeship (IACA) connected programs in sectors such as healthcare, education, advanced manufacturing, information technology, public sector, transportation and more.
+Programs serving occupations in the fire trades are also eligible.
 The grant program does not apply to building and construction trades programs that are within the jurisdiction of the California Apprenticeship Council.
-See Section 4.2 for more details.
+See Section 4.3 for more details.